The following charges cover the two regular academic semesters. All charges are to be paid in full before the beginning of each semester.

-- Questions regarding orientation and the related orientation fee should be directed to the Division of Student Affairs at 570.577.1638
+- Questions regarding orientation and the related orientation fee should be directed to the Community & Leadership Office at 570.577.1638.

-- Each fraternity is provided the opportunity to bill its members for room (if living in a non-University-owned facility), meal plan, chapter dues, and social dues through B-bill.
-Each sorority is provided the opportunity to bill its members for chapter and social dues through B-bill.
+- Each fraternity is provided the opportunity to bill its members for room (if living in a non-University-owned facility), meal plan, and chapter dues through B-bill.
+Each sorority is provided the opportunity to bill its members for chapter dues through B-bill.
 If your son's fraternity or your daughter's sorority elects to use this service, your son or daughter will sign a billing card authorizing the organization's charges to be posted on his/her University bill.
-Questions regarding the charge(s) should be addressed to your son or daughter, the treasurer of the fraternity or sorority, or the Dean of Students office by phone at 570.577.1602 or e-mail email@example.com.
+Questions regarding the charge(s) should be addressed to the treasurer of the fraternity or sorority, or the Community & Leadership Office by phone at 570.577.1638.